wp-plugins/gtranslate/readme.txt

 = Reviews =
-Shortly after launching the translation service, Google won an international competition for English–Arabic and English–Chinese machine translation.[43]
+Shortly after launching the translation service, Google won an international competition for English<->Arabic and English<->Chinese machine translation.[43]

 Translation mistakes and oddities[edit]
 Since Google Translate uses statistical matching to translate, translated text can often include apparently nonsensical and obvious errors,[44] often swapping common terms for similar but nonequivalent common terms in the other language,[45] as well as inverting sentence meaning.[citation needed] Also, for the speech, it uses only European French as well as Latin American Spanish worldwide, but both Portugal and Brazilian Portuguese (European for translate.google.pt and Brazilian for all other Google Translate sites).